justinkang221/justinkang221.github.io/index.md

 ## Convolutional Encoder - From Theory to Layout

 One of my interests is implementing interesting algebra and theoretical information theory algorithms in hardware.
-I find it quite rewarding to see your reaserch go on to be used in a physical product.
+I find it quite rewarding to see your research go on to be used in a physical product.
 This is why I chose to take a class in VLSI.
-This was great, becasue it gave me access to software that would otherwise be thousands of dollars.
+This was great, because it gave me access to software that would otherwise cost thousands of dollars.

-In this project I designed and verify a convolutional encoder, and layout a custom chip using Cadence tools.
+In this project I designed and verified a convolutional encoder, as well as did layout out using Cadence tools.
 I was even able to design some of the standard cells myself.
-This was a  great experience, because it combined my passions of information theory and device physics to create something useful.
+This was a great experience, because it combined my passions of information theory hardware design to create something useful.

 ![Wiring](img/wiring_diagram.jpg)